JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 As announced during re:Invent 2020, AWS has been playing match maker.
-Docker and AWS Lambda have been hitched together, erasing the hard boundary separating serverless from other compute machinery.
+Docker and AWS Lambda have been hitched together, erasing the hard boundary separating serverless from other compute services.

-Cloud native AWS apps can now be viewed through a lens whereby they consist of stateless components packaged as Docker container images -- images that can run on AWS Lambda as well as other compute services.
+Cloud native AWS applications can now be viewed through a lens whereby they consist of stateless components packaged as Docker container images -- images that can run on AWS Lambda as well as other compute services.
 Since the components in such an architecture are conceptually stateless, a non-trivial app will need to be ochestrated via a potentially long-running stateful mechanism.
 On AWS, the best way to accomplish that is Step Functions.

-The label "server Loveless" is herein coined to refer to this new unified cloud architecture.
-The core model of a server Loveless architected app is Step Functions state machines orchestrating stateless Docker containers, regardless of the specific compute service they run on.
+Playing off the term "serverless," the label "Loveless" is herein coined to refer to this new unified cloud architecture lens.
+The core model of a Loveless architected app is Step Functions state machines orchestrating stateless Docker containers, regardless of the specific compute service they run on.

 Now that AWS Lambda can be viewed as essentially just stateless Docker billed by the millisecond, serverless is dead; long live serverless.

-## Preface

-The imagined audience for this document is software developers and architects building new, cloud-native apps atop AWS.

-This document has been structured such that the reader can start at the beginning and stop reading before the end yet still get the idea.
-The later sections expand on the earlier, terser ones.

-The progressively more detailed narative has been extended beyond the bounds of this single document; there is a companion post.
-This post focuses on the high-level mental model, and separately the companion post gets into the nitty-gritty of an example with code.
-The latter also addresses framework code required to actually implement the concepts introduced herein, that is how exactly is a Lambda function migrated off of AWS Lambda actually made scalably and highly available as an Activity which can do work for a Step Functions state machine.

 ## Introduction